stefanFortza/Browser-Tab-Reloader-Extension/browser-tab-reloader-vscode-extension/README.md

 # Browser Tab Reloader VSCode Extension

-This is the README for your extension "browser-tab-reloader-vscode-extension".
 This extension helps to automatically reload browser tabs when files in your workspace change.

 ## Features